jundalisay/superblist/content/en/superphysics/principles/chapter-12.md

 ---
-title: "Artificial Intelligence as Autonomous Intelligence"
+title: "The Path Towards Artificial Sentience via Autonomous Intelligence"
+# Artificial Intelligence as
 # I is Autonomous Intelligence, Not Artificial
 # date: 2020-05-26
 date: 2020-11-05